Turret Clocks

 Elliott (D.J.): Shropshire Clock and Watchmakers

 O/P. 172 pages, 19 b&w illustrations, 1979.
 This is the only book on the county and is always in demand as it contains information not to be found elsewhere.
 The book also contains a chapter on the history of J.B.
 Joyce & Co.
 Ltd of Whitchurch, famous for their turret clocks.
-With dj.
-(Ref: K1024)
+A very good copy with good dust jacket.
+(Ref: K1024 - D1)

 Gents of Leicester: The B.P.
 System of Patent Silent Electric Impulse Clocks